Episode 21 – The Blue Cavern

 Jaak smiled weakly at Tag’s joke, and although he wasn’t completely sure about it, his feline curiosity got the better of him.

-Tag: OK!
+Tag: Yes mum!
 I’ll be careful!
 See ya!

-With that Tag disappeared into the crack in the rock.
-There was nothing for Jaak to do but wait.
-And look at the huge exoskeleton bug shells – and wonder, and gaze at the soft blue glow of the myriad of stones.
+And look at the huge exoskeleton shells.
+And wonder.
+And gaze at the soft blue glow of the myriad stones.

 And wait.